cds-snc/covid-alert-app/docs/notifications/readme.md

 ## Read receipts

-The mobile app will store read receipts in AsyncStorage keyed by message.id
+The mobile app will store read receipts in RNSecureKeyStore keyed by message.id

 ## Files